 “There is no fear in love, but perfect love drives out fear because has to do with punishment, and so one who fears is not yet perfect in love.”
 (1 John 4:18)

-God judges our sins, but forgives them, and the Heavenly Father sent His only son into the world to give us the ultimate proof of love — He died on a Cross to make us co-heirs of God’s Kingdom.
+The Heavenly Father sent His only son into the world to give us the ultimate proof of love — He died on a Cross to make us co-heirs of God’s Kingdom.

 “No one has greater love that this, to lay down one’s life for one’s friend.”
 (John 15:13)